Glasgow has been the birthplace of many of Scotland’s high achievers in a variety of fields. Here is a selection of some you may or may not know.

 Named after a Steely Dan song, this band have been going for over two decades.

 Alternative rock band best known for their hit, Roll To Me.

-Award-winning band formed in 2002, they achieved instant chart success and their music was often used to promote Scottish music festival T in the Park.
+This award-winning band formed in 2002, they achieved instant chart success and their music was often used to promote the Scottish music festival T in the Park.